fauzanabrar/bing-search/README.md

 - Choose **Edge**, **Chrome**, or **Firefox**, and override the executable path if it lives somewhere else.
 Paths are remembered per browser so you can switch back and forth quickly (Firefox will always use its built-in user agent).
 - Choose **Mobile**, **Desktop**, or **Desktop + Mobile** user-agents (Edge is launched with `--user-agent`).
+- Desktop/mobile profile names are configurable via templates (`Profile {n}`, `Profile{n}_mobile`, etc.), which is handy for Firefox setups that rely on separate user agents per profile.
 - Specify **Start/End profile numbers** (`Profile 1` … `Profile N`), regenerate checkbox list, and skip specific profiles.
 - **Wait time** field (seconds) overrides default dwell durations (1100 seconds desktop, 800 seconds mobile).
 - Toolbar buttons: